ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/py-woa.md

 The installer will start.

-Tick the checkbox **Add python.exe to PATH** if you want to easily invoke python from any directory.
+Tick the checkbox **Add python.exe to PATH** to enable you to easily invoke Python from any directory.

 ![Install #center](/install-guides/_images/py1-woa.png)